 Phnom Penh was liberated from the Khmer Rouge in 1979, but it still remains one of Asia’s least developed capitals.
-But its few Western style malls and many markets - numerous occupying the French colonial boulevards and pedestrian promenades - are what give Phnom Penh some of its appeal.
+But its few Western-style malls and many markets - numerous occupying the French colonial boulevards and pedestrian promenades - are what give Phnom Penh some of its appeal.
 The wonderful palaces and Khmer temples also help give it its own character.
-And then of course there are the people.
+And then, of course, there are the people.

 There’s not quite enough electricity to go around here, but the tourist area, by the riverside, is fairly well catered for and littered with great bars and cafes.
 There are also plenty of touts, but Phnom Penh is generally pretty friendly.

 Some of Phnom Penh’s unmissable sights include the Royal Palace, the National Museum of Cambodia, Wat Botum, the Wat Phnom, the Tuol Sleng Genocide Museum and the Silver Pagoda.
-It’s also worth trying plenty of local cuisine, taking a cruise on the Mekong and visiting loads of markets!
+It’s also worth trying plenty of the local cuisine, taking a cruise on the Mekong and visiting loads of markets!
 Be careful when you’re walking around town though, there aren’t that many traffic lights in Phnom Penh.
 And the road rules seem to favour larger vehicles.

 Our pick of the best places to stay in Phnom Penh offer something for every taste and budget, from cheap'n'chic to top of the range luxury.